aristonl/hydra/Documentation/Maintainer/pull-requests.rst

         git request-pull master git@github.com:gingerwitch64/hydra-tcm.git lib-misc-1.0

-We heavily recommend the use of ``ssh`` as it is used as the main protocol for ``git.n11.dev`` but it is not required.
+We heavily recommend the use of ``ssh`` as it is used as the main protocol for ``n11.dev`` but it is not required.

 A pull request is submitted in the same way as an ordinary patch.
 Send as inline email to the maintainer and CC the mailing list.
-Pull requests to Linus typically have a subject line something like::
+Pull requests to us typically have a subject line something like::

 	[GIT PULL] <subsystem> changes for v1.0